tomyamashita/YamashitaFuns2/README.md

 ## Changelog
+0.0.0.20 - 2022-07-14
+  Fixed links to functions in this package and other packages.

 0.0.0.19 - 2022-07-14
   Modified the imageeffort_fun function to require a list object input and provide an option to input a timelapse or dataorganize file.
 This was to make running the function smoother.
+Removed the foreach requirement.
   Modified the movePictures function to require an object input instead of a file path.
 This reduces the likelihood of errors in the functionality.
 Also made slight tweaks to the code to improve efficiency.

 0.0.0.18 - 2022-07-07